5 years into the NTZ-2013

 Bottom trawling and dredging are not the only activities that can damage the No Take Zone’s seabeds.
 The proposed expansion of the nearby salmon farm would increase the organic and anti-lice chemical pollution in this semi-enclosed area with unknown consequences for sea life and the livelihoods of fishermen and swimmers that use the area.
 Eutrophication from run off and from the Clyde, invasive species, plastic pollution, climate change, anchoring and inappropriate inshore fisheries management can also pose a threat to this protected area.
 COAST aims to minimise any human-induced threats locally and globally through marine education for behaviour changes.

 From February 2016, the No Take Zone became part of the much larger (282 sq km) legally enforced Marine Protected Area (MPA) which excludes and allows different fishing techniques in different areas (it is not a No Take Zone).
 The MPA was initially proposed by COAST in 2012, and was designated by the Scottish Government in 2014.
 In Spring 2016 the zoned management plan was put in place by the Scottish Government.
 Read COAST’s 2012 MPA proposal here.

-COAST and the wider community have renovated an old pavilion to create Scotland’s first MPA visitor centre, the Octopus Centre, right next to the Lamlash Bay No Take Zone, in the heart of the MPA.
+COAST and the wider community have renovated an old pavilion to create Scotland’s first MPA visitor centre, the Discovery Centre, right next to the Lamlash Bay No Take Zone, in the heart of the MPA.
 As well as sharing Arran’s community conservation story and learning about Arran’s sea life, the centre promotes sustainable outdoor activities on the shore and waters of our MPA.